Hi. I’m Karen Quance Jeske, PhD, also known as the Soul Librarian. If you are a reader who is also a soul seeker, you should feel right at home here.

 I believe we find God (feel free to substitute love, the universe, creation) in relationships.
 My PhD research examined 50 years of the Dear Abby advice column.
 Studying these letters gave me unique insights into the ways in which we put up barriers in relationships and how relationships get damaged.
 As a sociologist, I also see the ways we interact in all relationships be they with friends or family members, groups, organizations, institutions, society, or culture.
 I bring this lens to the books I read, to my own path of spiritual growth, and to this blog.

-When I am not reading and blogging, I enjoy painting, going to the movies, hosting quiet dinner parties, traveling, Bible study, cheering for the Cyclones, spending time with my friends and family, and trying to culturally mentor my eight nieces and nephews.
+When I am not reading and blogging, I work as the Connections Coordinator at Plymouth Congregational United Church of Christ in Des Moines.
+I also enjoy painting, going to the movies, hosting quiet dinner parties, traveling, Bible study, cheering for the Cyclones, spending time with my friends and family, and trying to culturally mentor my eight nieces and nephews.

 If you’re curious about my painting, you might want to read Soul Librarian Art: A Note